MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/gdpr-dsr-Office365.md

 ### <a name="use-the-audit-log-search-tool-in-dsr-investigations"></a>Verwenden des Überwachungsprotokoll-Suchtools für Untersuchungen im Rahmen von Anträgen betroffener Personen

-IT-Administratoren können das Überwachungsprotokoll-Suchtool im Security & Compliance Center nutzen, um Dokumente, Dateien und andere Office 365-Ressourcen zu identifizieren, die Benutzer erstellt, geändert oder gelöscht haben oder auf die zugegriffen wurde.
-Die Suche nach dieser Art von Aktivitäten kann bei Untersuchungen von Anträgen betroffener Personen nützlich sein.
-Beispielsweise werden in SharePoint Online und OneDrive for Business Überwachungsereignisse protokolliert, wenn Benutzer folgende Aktivitäten ausgeführt haben:
+IT admins can use the audit log search tool in the Security & Compliance Center to identity documents, files, and other Office 365 resources that users have created, accessed, changed, or deleted.
+Searching for this kind activity can be useful in DSR investigations.
+For example, in SharePoint Online and OneDrive for Business, auditing events are logged when users perform these activities:

 - Auf eine Datei zugreifen
 - Eine Datei ändern